Tenant Advocate (x2 roles) – St Mary’s NSW

 About the role

-All Tenant Advice and Advocacy Services are supported by the NSW Tenants Union (TU) and the TU role and priorities include (but not limited to):
+All Tenant Advice and Advocacy Services are supported by the NSW Tenants Union (TU) and the TU role and priorities include (but are not limited to):

 - informing and educating tenants;